Nacho González (footballer, born 1982)

-Ignacio 'Nacho' María González Gatti (/es/; born 14 May 1982) is a Uruguayan football manager and former professional footballer who played as a midfielder.
-He is currently the manager of Uruguay under-15 and under-16 teams.
+Ignacio 'Nacho' María González Gatti (/es/; born 14 May 1982) is a Uruguayan professional football manager and former player who played as a midfielder.
+He is currently the manager of the Uruguay national under-17 team.

 Club career

 Born in Montevideo, González's professional career began at Danubio FC, where he appeared in a total of 170 games whilst scoring more than 50 official goals for the capital-based club.
 During his spell, he won the Primera División title twice, in 2004 and 2007.

 After his performances for Danubio, González eventually moved to France with AS Monaco FC in January 2008, being scarcely used during his six-month loan spell.
 On 27 April, he scored in a 2–3 Ligue 1 home loss against Olympique de Marseille.

 González was then bought by Valencia CF of La Liga.
 However, on 1 September 2008, he joined Newcastle United on loan until the end of the season; this move was the final straw for Newcastle's manager Kevin Keegan, who claimed he was forced to sign the player by executive director Dennis Wise after only seeing him play on YouTube, and believing González was not good enough for the team.

 González picked up a serious achilles tendon injury early into the campaign, ruling him out of action for four months.
 In February 2009, coach Chris Hughton was quoted on the Magpies' official website as saying that González was recovering well, and was certain he would feature again for them.
 However, he did not, and returned to the Che in July 2009.
 A Premier League tribunal confirmed in October that the loan signing had been against manager Keegan's wishes, and was in breach of his contract, resulting in a compensation payout to the manager.
 The deal was reportedly done by Wise and Mike Ashley as a "favour" for two South American agents.

-After not having appeared once during 2009–10, González was loaned to Levadiakos FC until the end of the 2009–10 Greek Superleague season.
+After not having appeared once during 2009–10, González was loaned to Levadiakos until the end of the 2009–10 Greek Super League season.
 He then returned to Spain, signing on loan with Levante UD, newly promoted to La Liga for 2010–11.
 He ruptured cruciate knee ligaments playing against Real Madrid in his third match for the club, did not appear again, and returned to Valencia in the following transfer window.

 In late July 2011, González cut ties with Valencia and joined Standard Liège of the Belgian Pro League.